Katya-Kel/data-and-dialogue/_posts/2025-07-28-medical-physics.md

 tags: [stem, blog, Medical Physics]
 ---

-# An Introduction to Medical Physics: The Intersection of AI and Healthcare and Why You Should Explore It Further!
+# An Introduction to Medical Physics: The Intersection of AI and Healthcare and Why You Should Explore It Further.

 What is medical physics?